CS-433/ml-project-2-aiidalearn/README.md

 - `data`: contains all the data files.
 In this folder you may find subfolders with the name of structures which contain simulation results.
 You may also find 3 csv files:
   - `data/data.csv`: contains the data used for the project.
 This dataset is built using all the data from the structure folders.
   - `data/ref_energy.csv`: contains the reference energy for each structure.
-  - `data/sssp_data.csv`: contains data scraped from materialscloud.org.
-These data haven't been used in the project.
 - `models`: folder in which models trained are saved (python scripts from `code/regression` save their models in this folder).
 - `plots`: some plots are saved here.